Skip to content

 • Shortcut conflict: Your system or browser might be overriding the Alt key.
 You can change the trigger key in the Inspecto configuration file.

 • Target AI tool misconfigured: Inspecto needs to know which AI to send the code to.
 Check the provider.default field in your .inspecto/settings.local.json file and ensure it points to your active AI assistant (e.g., "copilot.extension" or "claude-code.cli").
+This is only needed for AI handoff, not for plain source jump.

 • Cross-device/environment issues: Currently, Inspecto relies on local networking for Browser-IDE communication.
 If you are running the frontend on a remote server (like Remote SSH or a DevContainer) but accessing it from a local browser, the connection might fail.

-3. Assistant onboarding or inspecto init failed?
+3. Assistant onboarding or npx @inspecto-dev/cli init failed?

 • Manual configuration required: Although the CLI is smart, highly customized project setups (like complex Monorepos or custom Vite/Webpack configs) might cause automated code injection to fail.
 In this case, please refer to the official documentation and follow the "Manual Installation" steps to introduce the plugin in your vite.config.ts or webpack.config.js manually.